Frequently Asked Questions

 2) Where can I obtain the Commission's regulations that are in effect?

 The Commission's current regulations may be accessed through the Regulations tab of the Commission's website.
 There is also a link on that page to the publication, California Gambling Law; Regulations and Resource Information, published by the Commission.
-A hardcopy of the publication may be requested directly by contacting the Division of Legislative and Regulatory Affairs at lawsandregs@cgcc.ca.gov or by phone at (916) 263-0700.

 3) How can members of the public obtain information about proposed regulations and regulation changes?